top of page

 What age are the chicks I'm picking up?

-Most chicks this year are sold at 1-2 weeks of age, unless otherwise noted on their listing description.
+Most chicks this year are sold at about 1-2 weeks of age, unless otherwise noted on their listing description.
 If there's no age listed other than 'chick' they are most likely 1-2 weeks old to give them a great start.

 Do I get to hand select my chicks at pick-up?